bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ### Setting a workflow for the build

-By default the workflow for your build will be selected based on the content of `build_params` and your app's [Trigger Map](/webhooks/trigger-map/).
+By default, the workflow for your build will be selected based on the content of `build_params` and your app's [Trigger Map](/webhooks/trigger-map/).
 This is the same as how [Webhooks](/webhooks/) select the workflow for the build automatically, based on the Trigger Map.

 With the API, you can however **overwrite** this selection and specify exactly which workflow you want to use.

-All you have to do is add a `workflow_id` parameter to your `build_params` and specify the workflow you want to use for that specific build.

-An example call where we specify the `deploy` workflow:
+Add a `workflow_id` parameter to your `build_params` and specify the workflow you want to use for that specific build.
+Here's an example call where we specify the `deploy` workflow:

     curl -X POST -H "Authorization: ACCESS-TOKEN" "https://api.bitrise.io/v0.1/apps/APP-SLUG/builds" -d '{"hook_info":{"type":"bitrise"},"build_params":{"branch":"master","workflow_id":"deploy"},"triggered_by":"curl"}'